victorvalenca/Assignment3/README.md

 ### Variables

-  - [ ] int charFreq[]: This array will contain int repreesenting the number of occurences for each character in the cipher.
+  - [ ] int charFreq[]: This array will contain int representing the number of occurences for each character in the cipher.

   - [ ] char cipherText[]: This array contains the cipher to be decrypted.